SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

     By default, you will see four types of approvals available:

-    * Manager approval – manager of the end-users requesting new workspace needs to approve this request
+    * Manager approval – The manager of the end-users requesting new workspace needs to approve this request
     * Admin approval – Syskit Point admins need to approve this request
-    * Manager and admin approval – requires approval from both manager of the requester and Syskit Point admins
+    * Manager and admin approval – Requires approval from both the manager of the requester and Syskit Point admins
-    * Automatically Approve – templates using this option don’t require approval.
+    * Automatically Approve – Templates using this option don’t require approval.
 The workspace will be created immediately when the end-user sends a request.

     Additionally, you can enable comments for requesters when they request a new workspace in this section.